Verification Flow

 checkClaimedMinOnce?: boolean;

 /** If true, we will simulate the claim.
-Only compatible with non-indexed claims. */
+Only compatible with non-indexed on-demand claims. */

 simulateClaim?: boolean;